bcornec/Lab-git/Packaging/README.md

 Estimated time: 10 minutes.

 Of course, we can use the `rpm` command to install our package.
-But what abour `yum` ?
+But what about `yum` ?
 How to share our package so others can also install it easily ?
 That's what we'll see just now !

-To work correctly, yum needs to group the RPM metadata that you can see in the package using `rpm -qi` into central files that yum will use to determine how to install a given package and its dependencies.
+To work correctly, `yum` needs to group the RPM metadata that you can see in the package using `rpm -qi` into central files that `yum` will use to determine how to install a given package and its dependencies.
 For that, you need to use the `createrepo` command, part of the eponym package if you don't have it installed:

 `$` **`cd /home/pkg/rpmbuild/RPMS`**